Arsenikki/publish-subscribe-poc/README.md

 ## TODO

+1. Run the setup to verify that it still works
-1. Draw a diagram of the setup
+2. Draw a diagram of the setup
-2. Create a CI for Pubi and Subi services
+3. Create a CI for Pubi and Subi services
     - Build the containers
-    - Scan the containers for vulnerabilities using Trivy
+    - Scan the containers for vulnerabilities using Trivy (Optional)
-3. Use GitOps for deployment
+4. Use GitOps for deployment
     - Install FluxCD
     - Add Flux Kustomizations and regular Kustomizations
     - Build OCI artifact from manifests
-4. Improve k6 load tests
+5. Improve k6 load tests
     - Verify the request responses
     - Run as a Kubernetes job